CORINNA AND THERESA WILLIAMS, @celsious_SOCIAL

 In many peoples’ minds, eco-consciousness comes with a hefty price tag or massive efforts.
 If you start implementing some of the steps outlined above, you will most likely end up spending less.
 And it’s not difficult at all.
 Eventually, you’ll reap the benefits and have a clean, streamlined bathroom, as well as a neat closet and will eat amazing local food that actually tastes better .

-5. Do you think the fashion industry could do more?
-What advice would you give to emerging brands that are pushing for sustainability?
+5. What's your take on the fashion industry?
+What advice would you give to emerging brands?

 We love Dimes for their beautiful healthy dishes full of flavor.
 Also, Van Leeuwen – amazing (vegan and dairy) ice cream.
 Their branding is great!

-8. Since we are talking lifestyle in general HERE.
-How do you eat your granola?
+8. Talking lifestyle: How do you eat your granola?

 Corinna: I like my granola with goat milk yogurt and home-made apple sauce or bananas.

 Theresa: Also yogurt but cow milk with berries and cream on top.

 9. You grew up in Germany.
 Any typical habits that you always kept?

 Corinna: Vollkornbrot – a good, dark, non-wheat multigrain bread.
 Hands down!

 Theresa: Leberwurst – I actually keep chicken livers in the freezer to make my own liver pate whenever I crave it.